LastL2/node-launcher/README.md

 # pause

-Send a `pause-chain` to your node, which will globally halt THORChain for 300 blocks.
+Send a `pause-chain` to your node, which will globally halt LastNetwork for 300 blocks.
 This is only to be used by node operators in the event of an emergency, such as a suspected attack on the network.
 This can only be done once by each node operator per churn.
 Nodes found abusing this command may be banned by other node operators.
 Use with extreme caution!

 ```bash
 make pause